cosign-io/cosign-cli/README.md

 cosign$ claim cf:37:eyJpcPI4-v.Z_x4-gc3
 ```

-A successful claim will result in an email sent to your account and your balance updated:
+A successful claim will result in a notice sent to your email and your balance updated:
 ```
 cosign-id: 0092a8ff
 balance: 20.0